wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 ## MVP

-## Features

-- 0.4.4 transliterations of selected text should also get saved somehow (set matching?)
-- 0.4.4 when there's saved results, partially update based on matching.

 ### UI
 - 1.0 Redesign options page to be simpler and cleaner.
 - 1.0 Add FAQs/tooltips to options page.
 - 1.0 Redesign extension popup to be simpler and cleaner.

-## Future

 ### Bugs